Corporate101/Installing-Kali-on-virtual-box/README.md

 <img src="https://github.com/Corporate101/Setting-up-a-Virtual-home-Lab/blob/main/Folder/Attach-an-ISO.jpg">

+<h2>Configure the Network</h2>
+Ensure that your network settings are configured appropriately.
+It's recommended to use Bridged Adapter network settings to
 <h2>Step 5:Start the VM</h2>
 Click on "Start" to boot the VM.
 After booting, you'll be prompted to log in.
 The default username and password for Linux is "kali"